Hotel California – TF 1AD 2003

 Remembering What Counts at Christmas – Play 15 minutes

-A 15 minute (or so) play about a good and faithful but worn-out pastor who needs to be reminded about what really matters at Christmas.
+A 15-minute (or so) play about a good and faithful but worn-out pastor who needs to be reminded about what really matters at Christmas.
+This play was performed at the Beulah Baptist Christmas Program, serving nine churches in the Fauquier, Virginia, area on 14 Dec 2025.

 Characters